DS-73/CowinHelp-telegrambot/Readme.md

 ### ReadME

 ## Objective
-Objective of this peoject is to create all in one telegram-bot solution for finding vaccination slots for COVID-19 virus.
+The objective of this project is to create all in one telegram-bot solution for finding vaccination slots for the COVID-19 virus.

 ## Description
 In this project, we have developed a CoWin help bot in order to help users in finding vaccination slots in their region.